Amey-Thakur/FINANCE-MANAGEMENT/README.md

 **Institution:** [Terna Engineering College](https://ternaengg.ac.in/), Navi Mumbai
 **University:** [University of Mumbai](https://mu.ac.in/)

-This repository represents a comprehensive collection of study materials, reference books, and personal preparation notes curated during my academic journey.
+This repository represents a comprehensive collection of study materials, reference books, assignments, and personal preparation notes curated during my academic journey.
+All content has been carefully organized and documented to serve as a valuable resource for students pursuing Finance Management.

 **Connect:** [GitHub](https://github.com/Amey-Thakur) · [LinkedIn](https://www.linkedin.com/in/amey-thakur)

 ### Acknowledgments

-Grateful acknowledgment to [**Mega Satish**](https://github.com/msatmod) for her exceptional contribution to this repository through "The Wall" and "Mega Notes".
-Her comprehensive notes and research into financial topics became an invaluable resource.
+Grateful acknowledgment to [Mega Satish](https://github.com/msatmod) for her exceptional contribution to this repository through "The Wall" - comprehensive module-wise notes that became an invaluable resource for understanding complex Finance Management concepts.
 Her constant support, patience, and clarity throughout this journey made a real difference.
+Learning alongside her was transformative, not only because she explained concepts so clearly, but because she truly cared about understanding them together.
+Her thoughtful approach to teaching, openness to discussion, and steady encouragement turned challenges into meaningful learning moments.
+This work reflects the growth that came from learning side by side.
+Thank you, Mega, for everything you shared and taught along the way.

-Special thanks to **Vishal Bhojani** for the insightful presentations provided through the Magic Institute of Excellence (MIE).
+Grateful acknowledgment to the faculty members of the Department of Computer Engineering at Terna Engineering College for their guidance and instruction in Finance Management.
+Their expertise and support helped develop a strong understanding of financial concepts and market dynamics.

-Grateful acknowledgment to **Karthik Rangappa** and **Zerodha Varsity** for their high-quality, open-access financial education resources, which have been referenced here for academic enrichment.
+Special thanks to the mentors and peers whose encouragement, discussions, and support contributed meaningfully to this learning experience.

 ---